zbuske/product/README.md

 The Product service can retrieve data, or update pricing data, for a specified product, This data includes
 * id
 * name
-* currency
+* currency code
 * value (price)

 It is built using Spring Boot.
 The product data comes from an external API.
-The pricing data comes from an embedded Mongo databse.
+The pricing data comes from a Mongo databse.
 Because it is a POC, and the Mongo database is embedded, any modified data will be lost when the application terminates.
 It is only meant for testing at this point.
+I would use profiles. in application.yml for setting the database configurartion in a production system.

 ### Installation